 7. What Process Changes Will Alleviate the Root Causes?

 Hopefully, this step helps teams avoid two frequent missteps: inadequate idea generation, and poor alignment between solutions and root causes.
-There is a host of creativity tools that can enable teams to generate good ideas, and the facilitator’s obligation is to play devil’s advocate, asking how this solution addresses one or more root cause.
+There is a host of creativity tools that can enable teams to generate good ideas, and the facilitator’s obligation is to play devil’s advocate, asking how this solution addresses one or more root causes.
 The activity also involves the non-trivial aspect of planning a rollout to test the proposed solutions.

 8. To What Extent Did They Work?

 Changing how the process is run does not guarantee that the outcomes will improve to the desired extent – or at all.
-We need to gather “after” data, and compare it statistically to the “before” data that resulted from answering question 4.
+We need to gather “after” data and compare it statistically to the “before” data that resulted from answering question 4.
 And if the improvement is insufficient, we need to loop back to question 7.

 9. How Will We Sustain the Gains?